System Design Space

 Data model by query

-Design tables from business query paths; partition-key quality directly controls latency and load balance.
+Design tables from business query paths; partition-key quality directly affects latency and load balance.

 Operational discipline